Shanti Menon 3 minute read

 Published:

-Has your home insurance rate gone up recently?
-That’s just one of the ways climate change is affecting our daily lives.
-Here’s what you need to know about extreme weather and your home insurance policy, according to Carolyn Kousky, a disaster insurance expert at Environmental Defense Fund.
+Here's what you need to know about extreme weather and home insurance, according to Carolyn Kousky, a disaster insurance expert at Environmental Defense Fund.

 An aerial view of damaged houses are seen after Hurricane Helene